bru-digital/stack-driven/README.md

 ---

-## Client overlays & privacy
-Keep this repo **public** as your method & lead magnet.
-For client work:
-- Create a **private overlay repo** (client specifics, credentials, internal links).
-- Reference this framework as a Git submodule or pin to a release tag.
-- Never commit secrets.
-Prompts and tools warn against pasting sensitive data.

----

 ## Contributing
 - PRs welcome for new **stack profiles**, **sub‑techstacks**, or **aspect variants**.
 - Please read `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` before submitting.